samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 | Have paired input-output image data         | Pix2Pix    | Supervised training = high-fidelity image translation |
 | Only have unpaired domain data              | CycleGAN   | Works without paired data (e.g., Monet ↔ photo)       |
 | Need photorealistic, high-resolution images | StyleGAN   | Industry-leading image generation and style mixing    |

 ---

-Would you like a comparative chart with visual examples or diagrams next?
-I can create one to visually show the architectural differences.

-Excellent — let’s address this properly and practically.
-I’ll go through **Conditional GAN, Pix2Pix, CycleGAN, and StyleGAN** one by one in a structured way:

-* **When you'd use it**
-* **How its architecture differs from a vanilla GAN**
-* **Key novel components**
-* **Example use case**

----